Norton Healthcare Financial Assistance: Free Care to 350% FPL (2026 Guide)

 • Incomplete bank statements: You need 3 months for ALL accounts.
 Missing even one savings account can delay your application.

-• Skipping Medicaid screening: Norton will not process your FA application until you complete the public program screening.
+• Skipping Medicaid screening: Norton will not process your financial assistance application until you complete the public program screening.

 • Ignoring bills while waiting: Contact Norton to let them know you are applying so your account is flagged appropriately.

-• Waiting until a lawsuit is filed: Although Norton suspended new lawsuits in August 2023, apply for FA as early as possible to protect yourself.
+• Waiting until a lawsuit is filed: Although Norton suspended new lawsuits in August 2023, apply for financial assistance as early as possible to protect yourself.

 Important Notes: Collection History and Kentucky Protections